w84death/smolOS/README.md

 * Build on MicroPython with clear code
 * Stability and simplicity are the main principle behind the code
 * Free and open :)

+### Additoinal Programs

+* ansi - Displays ANSI escape codes
+* life - Game of Life implementation for smolOS (text)
+* buzz - Simple synthezator for 1-bit music (requies a buzzer)

+All of those are for NeoPixel Grid 5x5 BFF:
+* duck - Yellow Rubber Duck for programmers
+* neolife - Game of Life implementation
+* pixel - Tools for playing with one LED
+* plasma - Demoscene plasma effect
+* font - Font bitmaps (for scroller)
+* scroller - Scrolls text

 ## Installation